JosephSilber/client-templates/readme.md

 If you wish to change any of the package's default options, you will first need to publish the configuration file to your app's `config` directory.
 You can do this by running the following artisan command:

 ```
-php artisan config:publish silber/client-templates
+php artisan vendor:publish --provider="Silber\Templates\Laravel\TemplatesServiceProvider"
 ```

-This will create a new config file at `app/config/packages/silber/client-templates/config.php`.
+This will create a new config file at `config/templates.php`.
 You can now edit this file to change the default options.

 ### Template Type